techlore/go-incognito/Scripts/Section 4/3_ Mobile Operating Systems.md

 Type 2 Android is more commonly known as stock Android, which is what Google pushes out on their devices.
 For security, this is definitely an improvement from Type 1.
-Google pushes out consistent security patches that don’t need to be cleared by third parties, and google is overal an extremely secure company that ensures the utmost security on their phones.
+Google pushes out consistent security patches that don’t need to be cleared by third parties, and google is overall an extremely secure company that ensures the utmost security on their phones.
 But, there is still arguably a higher risk than iOS because of things like the poor compliance on the Google Play Store.
 Type 2 also limits the amount of preinstalled software, and cell providers